Damianjacob/CI-MS2-fun-Quiz/README.md

 5. "As a user who wants to beat the game, i expect to be able to decide myself when to go to the next question"
 6. "As a gamer i expect the game to tell me when i've completed a section of it"
 7. "As a user i expect to see an error message if i do something incorrectly"
+8. "As a user who has different devices, i expect the site to be responsive and to work on all my devices"

 ## Site Owner Goals
 1. To have an good-looking site that incourages users to play